 Considering the time aspect - we haven’t set a certain time limit for the answers, it’s up to recruiter to state that.
 Don’t forget to do it.
 We recommend maximum 2 minute answers.

-3. When done properly, video interviews help you stand out as an employer.
+Video interviews help you stand out as an employer

 The headline says it all.
 So does the feedback we have received: